Kamholtz/notes/vault/vim.initial-install.md

 ```

 Alternatively, setup a symbolic link with [[os.linux.cli.ln]] so that the `nvim` command is accessible within scripts.
 This is necessary for [[vim.plugins.conjure]] development

+### FZF

+It seems that the version of `fzf` that comes with WSL's ubuntu is out of date (0.20.0) and seemingly does not work

 ### Configuring Git in WSL2